Grilled Pork and Peach Salad

 Fire up the grill!
 Try these other favorites from the grill:

-• Grilled Marinated Flank Steak – This delicious marinade transforms flank steak into the showpiece of any recipe and is great as a topping for a salad, served with risotto, or for bringing a taco to the next level.
+• Grilled Marinated Flank Steak – This delicious marinade transforms flank steak into the showpiece of any recipe.
+It is great as a topping for a salad, served with risotto, or for bringing a taco to the next level.

 grilled pork and peach salad on a white plate with tan napkin ready to be served